arthur10o/THE-WEBISTE/CONTRIBUTING.md

 ## Problem and Suggestion

 If you see a problem in the code and if you have a suggestion, please report it.
+Don't hesitate to have a look at the [Security](SECURITY.md) file.

 ## Licence